nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g. `user guide` will match `User Guide`
 * The order of the keywords does not matter. e.g. `User Guide` will match `guide user`
 * Tasks with names partially matching the keywords will be returned, e.g. `user` will match `userguide`.
-* Tasks with names matching at least one keyword will be returned, e.g. `guide case` will return `use case`, `user guide`.
+* Tasks with names matching at least one keyword will be returned, e.g. `guide case` will match `use case`, `user guide`.

 **Command Aliases:**